-Successful completion of this CME activity, which includes participation in the evaluation component, earns credit toward the Lifelong Learning requirement(s) for the American Board of Ophthalmology's Continuing Certification program.
-It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting credit.
+Successful completion of this CME activity, which includes participation in the activity with individual assessments of the participant and feedback to the participant, enables the participant to earn 15 MOC points in the American Board of Pediatrics' (ABP) Maintenance of Certification (MOC) program.
+It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.